Introduction

 My research on heritage language maintenance examines the experiences of mixed-heritage children in South Korea and New Zealand, as well as 1.5- and 2nd-generation Koreans in Australia, New Zealand, and the US.
 Most recently, my linguistic discrimination research has examined the experiences of Southeast Asian marriage-migrant women and North Korean refugees in South Korea while my current work explores linguistic diversity and discrimination in New Zealand higher education.

-I am currently co-editing a forthcoming volume “Mobilizing multilingual identities in language policy, teaching, and learning: Global perspectives” (with Professors Gary Barkhuizen, Stephen May), which is under contract with Routledge and will be published in 2025.
+I am currently co-editing forthcoming volumes “Mobilizing multilingual identities in language policy, teaching, and learning: Global perspectives” (with Professors Gary Barkhuizen, Stephen May), which is under contract with Routledge and will be published in 2025, and “Language and identity in Korean and diasporic contexts” (with Dr. Nicola Fraschini) which is under contract with Multilingual Matters and will be published in 2026.